Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How do I enroll in Medicare Part A?

-If you are already receiving Social Security or Railroad Retirement Board benefits, the government automatically enrolls you in Medicare Part A at no cost when you reach 65.
-Look for your Medicare card to automatically arrive in the mail three months prior to your 65th birthday (or the 25th month of a disability, as you become eligible for Medicare after two years of being disabled and receiving Social Security Disability benefits).
+If you are already receiving Social Security or Railroad Retirement Board (RRB) benefits, the government automatically enrolls you in Medicare Part A at no cost when you reach age 65.6 Look for your Medicare card to automatically arrive in the mail three months prior to your 65th birthday (or the 25th month of a disability, as you become eligible for Medicare after two years of being disabled and receiving Social Security Disability benefits).

 When do I enroll in Medicare Part A?